Cambridge Healthtech Institute’s 22nd Annual

 Harness the Power of Artificial Intelligence and Machine Learning to Maximize and Accelerate Drug Discovery and Development Pipeline Efforts

-and accelerate drug discovery and development efforts from early stage to adoption to practical application.
-Speakers will explore the role of AI in transforming disease understanding and target ID, approaches using AI and human expertise to help
+accelerate drug discovery and development efforts from early-stage to adoption to practical application.
+Speakers will explore the role of AI in transforming disease understanding and target ID, approaches using AI and human expertise to help identify

 and deliver validated targets, as well as enhancements to chemical drug design and precision medicine.
 We will also explore how AI/ML efforts compare to tried-and-true successful discovery (drugs-to-market) methods.

 Track 7: AI for Oncology, Precision Medicine, and Health